Code-Institute-Submissions/par-excellance-restaurant/README.md

 2. [Popper.js](https://popper.js.org/)
 3. [Javascript](https://en.wikipedia.org/wiki/JavaScript)

-Additionally I have also used the following platforms to help me shape the website and the brand:
+Additionally, I have also used the following platforms to help me shape the website and the brand:

 1. [TinyPNG](https://tinypng.com/) - for compressing the images so that the website can load faster
 2. [Google Fonts](https://fonts.google.com/) - for selecting the fonts and implementing them into the HTML code
 3. [Figma](https://www.figma.com/) - for creating wireframes and designs
-4. [Codepen.io/Sosuke](https://codepen.io/sosuke/pen/Pjoqqp) - for changing colours of svg images
+4. [Codepen.io/Sosuke](https://codepen.io/sosuke/pen/Pjoqqp) - for calculating colours of svg images